Adolf Hitler's cult of personality: Religious aspects

 Hitler often used religious terms in his speeches, such as the "resurrection" of the German people and finished his speeches with "Amen".
-The 24th point of the Nazi 25-point Program stated that the Nazi Party advocated "positive Christianity, and Hitler emphasized his commitment to Christianity to the Catholic Centre Party to persuade them to vote for the Enabling Act of 1933.
+The 24th point of the Nazi 25-point Program stated that the Nazi Party advocated "positive Christianity," and Hitler emphasised his commitment to Christianity to the Catholic Centre Party to persuade them to vote for the Enabling Act of 1933.
 In reality, many Nazis – such as Alfred Rosenberg and Martin Bormann – were deeply opposed to religion and were anti-Christian.
 After gaining complete power they pursued an attack on the church ("Kirchenkampf"), especially against the Catholic Church.
 The primary reason that Hitler and the Nazis did not openly advocate anti-Christian views before gaining power was because they knew that it would have alienated so many Germans, since the vast majority of them were religious to some extent.
 During Nazi Germany, German children were told that Hitler was "sent from God" and that he was their "faith" and "light", which portrayed him as a divine prophet rather than a normal politician.

 During the 1930s, Hitler began to speak in mystical terms when talking to German "national comrades".
-After the Nazi remilitarization of the Rhineland in March 1936, Hitler declared, "I go the way that Providence dictates with the assurance of a sleepwalker".
-In May 1936 in Lustgarten, he said, "We are so fortunate to be able to live amongst these people, and I am proud to be your Fuhrer.
+After the Nazi remilitarisation of the Rhineland in March 1936, Hitler declared, "I go the way that Providence dictates with the assurance of a sleepwalker".
+In May 1936 in Lustgarten, he said, "We are so fortunate to be able to live amongst these people, and I am proud to be your Führer.
 So proud that I cannot imagine anything in this world capable of convincing me to trade it for something else.
 I would sooner, a thousand times sooner, be the last national comrade among you than a king anywhere else.
 And this pride fills me today above all".
 Hitler identified himself with the German people in September 1936 when he said, "That you have found me... among so many millions is the miracle of our time!
 And that I have found you, that is Germany's fortune!"